 Christmas can be a difficult time for anyone wishing to live ethically without offending family and friends by appearing to reject their goodwill.

-The frenzy of gift-giving is a big issue.
+The frenzy of gift-giving is the main issue.
 On the one hand, Christmas has been commercialised beyond belief, becoming yet another pretext for blatantly wasteful over-consumption.
 On the other hand, giving is always a good thing (and receiving can be nice, too).

 The religious aspect may also be problematic, since the endless barrage of sentimentalised carols and nativity scenes is irrelevant at best and may be oppressive for atheists or members of non-Christian faith communities.
 And then there’s the obligatory socialising with co-workers, members of your sporting club or those members of your extended family whom you do your best to avoid during the year.
 It has its good side but enough is enough, surely?